 The Market Tote in Real Life

-A few weeks ago I flew to Denver, Colorado with only my new leather Market Tote to keep me company in-flight.
+Soon after I designed this bag, I flew to Denver, Colorado with only my new leather Market Tote to keep me company in-flight.
 It carried my snacks, extra scarf, chargers and ear-phones as well as books, my laptop and make up bag.

 As I stood in line at security, I half-noticed the guy behind me hold his phone out to the side for a second then put it back to his ear, “Hey honey, I’m back.
 Just had to take a picture of a really cool concept that I want to show you.”

-I took so long debating with myself whether to be happy with the compliment or upset that he took a photo of My Bag without asking that I lost my chance to respond!
+I took so long debating with myself whether to be happy with the compliment or upset that he took a photo of MY BAG without asking that I lost my chance to respond!

 Usually people just say, “Hey I love your bag!”
 Where did you get it?
 But you know, there’s always that one guy…